Artesians/TCL/enemy-data/automatons/ruin-cruiser.md

 * Summons three orbitals that will charge an orb, which is then shot from the main head.
 The core is exposed during this attack.

 * Using the three orbitals as a scope, the main head fires a long and slender stinger.
-While charging it will protect its core.
+While charging the core is protected.

 * By withdrawing its three orbitals and diverting all power to the head, it pushes itself back while also laying an energized orb.
 This attack is performed when the player is close to the Ruin Cruiser.
 The orb stays on the field for some time and does Physical Damage for the duration it's on the field.
 After some time the orb will explode in a small AoE.
 If the Ruin Cruiser is defeated before the timer is up for the orb, then the orb will explode prematurely.
 It will expose its' core during the charging of the orb.